 What are the nutrition facts for sweet potatoes?

-Just like regular potatoes, sweet potatoes come in a variety of colors and tastes, from orange to purple to cream and ranging in level of sweetness.
+Nutrition - Weight Loss potatoes, sweet potatoes come in a variety of colors and tastes, from orange to purple to cream and ranging in level of sweetness.
 This means, also just like regular potatoes, the nutritional value of any given sweet potato will vary slightly depending on the type.
-But ultimately, no matter which kind you buy, sweet potatoes pack the How to Run Longer.
+But ultimately, no matter which kind you buy, sweet potatoes pack the nutrients runners need.

-For example, a study Resistant Starch: A Carb That Goes the Extra Mile Food Measure in 2017 examined 14 varieties of Virginia-grown sweet potatoes.
+Is Squash Good For You?
+Plus, How to Cook It study What is Psyllium Food Measure in 2017 examined 14 varieties of Virginia-grown sweet potatoes.
 Researchers determined the sweet potatoes with lighter colored flesh had the highest starch content, while those with purple flesh had the highest amount of flavonoid and phenolic compounds, which are known for helping to reduce inflammation.
 Orange flesh sweet potatoes contain the most sugar, according to the research.

-Amazing Runners World Show vitamins and minerals such as vitamin A, vitamin B6, vitamin C, potassium, and also fiber, says Robin Foroutan, R.D.N., integrative and functional dietitian in private practice in Garden City, New York.
+Super Healthy Smoothie Recipes vitamins Races - Places, potassium, and also fiber, says Robin Foroutan, R.D.N., integrative and functional dietitian in private practice in Garden City, New York.
 “For example, orange sweet potatoes are richest in beta carotene.
-But the purple ones You don’t need to save this veggie for the fall antioxidant called anthocyanins.
+But the purple ones are the highest in an antioxidant called anthocyanins.
 The pigment is a reflection on the amount of the antioxidants.
 But they’re all healthy for us,” she explains.

 Just how healthy?
-According to the USDA, a RW+ Membership Benefits contains:
+According to the USDA, a medium sweet potato contains:

 That’s a whole lot of nutrition for one sweet potato.